xingoxu/pixiv_API-c-/ReadMe.md

 ##  APIs
 ### Update Information:
 Update information are placed at here.
+* [2015-12-19]　update much apis with async method.
 * [2015-12-08]　fix a critical bug and found some exception, will be fixed in a few days(method will be replaced with asyncMethod)
 * [2015-12-04]　update demo and now base api support task cancel
 * [2015-12-03]　update demo and adjust some async method
 * [2015-12-03]　update APIs with [pixivpy](https://github.com/upbit/pixivpy)